liamondrop/dicom-gallery/README.md

 In order to keep the environment and requirements consistent, this project includes an environment.yml file, which defines the version of Python to use, as well as the major dependencies.
 I recommend using [Conda](https://conda.io/docs/index.html) to manage your environment.

-To quickly install dependencies with conda, type the following at the command prompt in your terminal:
+To quickly create the environment and install dependencies, type the following at the command prompt in your terminal:

 ```
 conda env create -f environment.yml